Nebraska LLC Biennial Report Instructions

 “If this information has changed, please check this box”:

-It’s our opinion that the Nebraska Biennial Report is very poorly designed and easily confusing.
+It’s our opinion that the Nebraska Biennial Report form process is very poorly designed and easily confusing.
 For that reason, we recommend reading the following information twice, in order to best understand.

-What the “if this information has changed” checkbox is referring to, are the following items:
+The checkbox marked “if this information has changed” is referring to the following items:

 • LLC Name